OGProgrammer/xdebug-example/README.md

 * Start the `php` built in web server with remote_enabled turned on.

+To run the PHP built in web server in the background:

 ```
 # This will launch the php web server in a way where it runs even after closing your terminal.